 With a chronological feed, “Hide Explore Section”, and “Hide Suggested Content”, it might be viable again for me to have Instagram on my phone and occasionally check what the ~100 people I follow have been up to.

 There’s some genuinely wholesome content on TikTok.
 At the same time, the algorithm underlying the For You Page is incredibly good at keeping us scrolling and watching.
-Attention Settings could help users see the content they want to see, without getting sucked into binge-watching sessions.
+Attention Settings could help users engage with the app on their own terms — seeing the content they want to see, without getting sucked into binge-watching sessions.

 These are merely examples of the kinds of things that could be done and would be helpful.
-Eventually, a list should be put together by a consortium of independent organizations that track the leading edge of this space.
+A more comprehensive list could be put together by a consortium of independent organizations that track the leading edge of this space.

 The basic principle is this: If you use design techniques that increase user engagement, you need to provide the user with the option to opt-out.

-The power asymmetry between the design teams at Facebook and the average user is enormous.
-They have weapons-grade behavior modification technology aimed at isolated individuals who don’t know what’s going on.
+The power asymmetry between the design teams at large-scale online platforms and an average user is enormous.
+On one side of the screen there is weapons-grade behavior modification technology, on the other side there are isolated individuals who have no idea what’s going.

 Their business model incentivizes these companies to maximize engagement at all costs.
 That means they can’t be trusted to honor their duty of care to act in the users best interest.